-The project concluded with a series of celebratory events, showcasing the stories, photographs and objects collected within each community and the artwork produced by local primary school children.
+The project concluded with a series of celebratory events.
+These were a brilliant way to showcase the stories, photographs and objects collected within each community, as well as the artwork produced by local primary school children.
 These events were a fantastic way to end the project and celebrate peoples memories and achievements.
-As well as displays consisting of films, photographs, objects and written material, the events also included food, music, family activities and traditional celebrations of the land, such as crying the neck.
+Displays consisting of films, photographs, objects and written material helped to share our unique Cornish heritage.
+The events also included food, music, family activities and traditional celebrations of the land, such as crying the neck.

 John Head, participant